 It was adapted from Grady Ward’s public domain English hyphenation dictionary.
-It contains approximately 380 000 words.
-This original hyphenation dictionary contains many acronyms, the vast majority of which have not been filtered out.
+It contains approximately 380,000 words.
+This original hyphenation dictionary contains many acronyms, most of which have not been filtered out.

 The hyphenation in this dictionary is based upon how singers sing syllables and text.
 The general rule is that each syllable should begin with a consonant.
 In singing relating to Western art music practice, vowels take up the majority of the sung note, meaning that consonants occur as late as possible, i.e. at the start of the next word or syllable.
 For example:

 - hyphenation = hy-phe-na-tion (not hy-phen-a-tion, which makes more sense when read, but not when sung)

 Double letters or consonants are broken up between syllables, particularly when they have a different sound.
 For example:

 - syllable = syl-la-ble (the le in ‘ble’ is in essence a vowel, so is not broken up).